 Unfortunately, things are never as simple as they seem.

 Queues to buy tickets for the Alcazar Sevilla can be long, slow and very, very hot.
-Temperatures in Seville reach 40 degrees celsius during the summer months when the Alcazar is most popular.
+Temperatures in Seville reach 40 degrees celsius during the summer months when the Alcazar is most popular and if you’re on a relatively tight Seville itinerary, you won’t want to waste it in a queue.

-Try queueing in the blazing sun for any period of time and I pretty much guarantee you will start to wish you’d booked in advance.
+Try queueing in the blazing sun for any period of time and I pretty much guarantee you will start to wish you’d booked your tickets to visit in advance.

 Book In Advance on the Alcazar’s Website